mas-bandwidth/gafferongames/content/post/reading_and_writing_packets.md

 }
 </pre>

-Now, instead of copying across packet data in and out of structs, implement read and write functions for each packet type:
+Now, instead of copying across packet data in and out of structs, we implement read and write functions for each packet type:

 <pre>
 struct PacketA